Tearsheet

 AI Analysis | Feedback

-LyondellBasell Industries (LYB) operates primarily as a business-to-business (B2B) company, selling its vast array of chemical products, polymers, and refining products to other companies rather than directly to individual consumers.
+LyondellBasell Industries (symbol: LYB) sells primarily to other companies (Business-to-Business or B2B) rather than directly to individual consumers.

 AI Analysis | Feedback